jessepav/lacygoill-wiki-backup/admin/systemd.md

 #
 # ?

-When you  log in for the  first time, systemd automatically  launches a `systemd --user` instance:
+When you log in for the first time, systemd automatically launches a `$ systemd --user` instance:

     $ pstree -lsp $(pidof systemd)
     systemd(1)───systemd(1150)───(sd-pam)(1151)~